maialenz/WetPaws/README.md

 ### Frameworks, Libraries & Programs
 - Bootstrap
-    - library: used to load the framework into my page.
+    - library: used to load the framework into my workspace.
     - documentation: used as a reference on how to use Bootstrap library and it's components.
 - JavaScript library:
     - used to make sure the Bootstrap libraries loaded and worked